Parendi: Thousand-Way Parallel RTL Simulation: Compiler

 \section{\SimName Compiler}

 \SimName is a Verilog compiler for the IPU systems.
-It is based on Verilator to take advantage of its optimizations and the maturity of its codebase.
-However, \SimName contains significant changes that target the IPU (message-passing) rather than the x86 (shared memory). \SimName also includes new scheduling and partitioning strategies and IPU-specific optimizations---about 8K lines of code.
+It is derived from Verilator to take advantage of its optimizations and maturity.
+However, \SimName contains significant changes that target the IPU (message-passing) rather than the x64 (shared memory). \SimName also includes new scheduling and partitioning passes and IPU-specific optimizations.

 \SimName generates a C++ BSP program that uses Graphcore's \emph{poplar} programming framework.
 The code defines each tile's computation and how the tiles communicate.